Lynn Rapu: Biography

 Lynn Rapu was born on Easter Island in 1969, son of Belisario Rapu Ure Ngorongoro and Ana Lola Tuki Teave.
 His niece, Laura Rapu, is an Easter Island politician.
 He is part of a generation that, compared to their elders, grew up with much more freedom and access to income produced by touristic activity.

 In 2014, he married Chinese-born anthropologist Maima Tching Chi Yen, worker of the Rapa Nui Ao Tupuna foundation.
 They have two children together, Hopumanu and Analola.

 With the passing of his father in 1977 while his mother was abroad, Lynn and his siblings were sent to live in a local Children's Home for 5 years.
-During this period, his cultural education was strongly associated with people like Papiano Ika – who lived in "La Colonia" Sanatorium, for people with Hansen's disease –, Luis Pate Paoa (known as Kiko Pate) and Ricardo Hito.
+During this period, his cultural education was strongly associated with people like Papiano Ika – who lived in "La Colonia" Sanatorium, for people with Hansen's disease – Luis Pate Paoa (known as Kiko Pate) and Ricardo Hito.

-At age 15, he began his career as a performance in a dance troupe formed by his brother Marcos Rapu, called Arangi Moana, mainly in the musical part executing instruments like the ukulele and percussion.
+At age 15, he began his career as a performer in a dance troupe formed by his brother Marcos Rapu, called Arangi Moana, mainly in the musical part executing instruments like the ukulele and percussion.
 Later in 1992, enters another group called Pokutangi as a musician and dancer for 4 years; it is in this experience when he decides to renounce the troupe and establish an academy focused on transmitting the essence of culture through discipline.